Frequeently Asked Questions

 2.Turn off the air assist circuit, Replace the long screw on the right side of the carburetor (Factory installed with long screw).

-3.Turn off the Power Jet, Turn the Power Jet screw clockwise to the end (We never recommend turning off the Power Jet completely if it is GEN3 version).
+3.Turn off the Power Jet, Turn the Power Jet screw clockwise to the end.

 Multi-circuits: (2T and 4T)